Salem Radio Network News Sunday, December 21, 2025

 A fourth source said that the federal police had served search and seizure warrants at BRB’s headquarters.

-“BRB emphasizes that it has always acted within transparency and compliance standards. … The bank continues to operate normally,” BRB added in its statement.
+“BRB emphasizes that it has always acted within transparency and compliance standards. … The bank continues to operate normally,” BRB added.

 MASTER’S LIQUIDITY ISSUES